POSTED ON Oct 27, 2022 8:45:00 AM / by Real Property Associates

 • Participating in nuisance behavior, such as illegal activity or destruction of property

-If you're not sure you have a valid reason for removal, work with Seattle property management experts and your lawyer before delivering a notice to the renter.
+If you're unsure you have a valid reason for removal, work with Seattle property management experts and your lawyer before delivering a notice to the renter.

 What's the Timeline for Handling an Eviction?